ytmytm/TIB-001-Cart/src/README.md

 # Supported hardware and disk format

-You can use standard PC floppy drive and HD floppies.
+You can use standard PC floppy drive and HD floppies, but the HD hole (opposite to write protect slider) **must** be covered.

-In my experience it is necessary to cover the HD hole (opposite to write protect) and then format HD disks - either using PC or from within BASIC:
+HD floppies have to be reformatted as DD.

+In BASIC:
 ```
 OPEN 15,7,15:PRINT#15,"N:NEWDISK":CLOSE15
 ```